Ravi Shankar: 1970–2012: International performances

 In October 1970, Shankar became chair of the Department of Indian Music of the California Institute of the Arts after previously teaching at the City College of New York, the University of California, Los Angeles, and being guest lecturer at other colleges and universities, including the Ali Akbar College of Music.
 In late 1970, the London Symphony Orchestra invited Shankar to compose a concerto with sitar.
 Concerto for Sitar & Orchestra was performed with André Previn as conductor and Shankar playing the sitar.
 (Note: Hans Neuhoff of Musik in Geschichte und Gegenwart has criticized the usage of the orchestra in this concerto as "amateurish".)
 Shankar performed at the Concert for Bangladesh in August 1971, held at Madison Square Garden in New York.
-After the musicians had tuned up on stage for over a minute, the crowd of rock-music fans broke into applause, to which the amused Shankar responded, "If you like our tuning so much, I hope you will enjoy the playing more." which confused the audience.
-Still, the audience well received the subsequent performance.
+After the musicians had tuned up on stage for over a minute, the crowd of rock-music fans broke into applause, to which the amused Shankar responded, "If you like our tuning so much, I hope you will enjoy the playing more," which confused the audience.
+Still, the audience received the subsequent performance well.
 Although interest in Indian music had decreased in the early 1970s, the live album from the concert became one of the best-selling recordings to feature the genre and won Shankar a second Grammy Award.

 As for Shankar and the sitar, they are extensions one of the other, each seeming to enter into the other's soul in one of the world's supreme musical arts.
 It is a thing inimitable, beyond words and forever new.
 For, as Shankar explained, 90 percent of all the music played was improvised.